joesdata/Instacart-Python/README.md

 # Objective

 Conduct initial and exploratory analysis for Instacart, an online grocery store that operates by an app.
-The analysis is to get insight into Instacart sales patterns, create profiles for different type of shopers, and create targeted marketing campaigns for each group.
+The analysis is to get insight into Instacart sales patterns, create profiles for different types of shoppers, and create targeted marketing campaigns for each group.

 # Data